chingchenms/llvm/docs/Coroutines.rst

 .. _coro.resume.end:

-'llvm.experimental.coro.resume.end' Intrinsic
+'llvm.coro.resume.end' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare void @llvm.experimental.coro.resume.end()
+  declare void @llvm.coro.resume.end()

 Overview:
 """""""""

-The '``llvm.experimental.coro.resume.end``' marks the point where execution of the resume part of the coroutine should end and control returns back to the caller.
+The '``llvm.coro.resume.end``' marks the point where execution of the resume part of the coroutine should end and control returns back to the caller.